Exploring Fractional Sales Leadership If your business has made it past the ten-year mark, it…

 - Someone to manage the interpersonal challenges that can arise on the sales team with ease

-- CEOs have more time to perform their roles, solve issues and expand the company.
+- CEOs have more time to perform their roles, solve issues, and expand the company.

-We’ve had several clients who have kept us on board for over seven years, and other times we have helped for a short period of three months.
+We’ve had several clients who have kept us on board for over seven years, and other times, we have helped for three months.
 We often stay engaged with a client based on how well our approach will fit a company’s culture and current management approach.
 If you think you might want to go down the road of hiring a fractional sales manager, the following list could help you decide if this approach would be a fit for you and your company culture.
 The checklist below is what our company has experienced for clients with tremendous success in leveraging fractional sales management.

 - You want and are willing to change to grow the business.
 Growing sales is more than changing a sales team; it usually takes change from others, including owners.